aletempiac/DES-cracker/project/REPORT.md

 ## Linux Driver

-The test on the design has been performed directly using a Linux driver.
-In order to run the software, file [des_driver.c] has been developed.
+The linux driver to run the cracking machine is contained in the file [des_driver.c].
+It takes as arguments the plain text, the cipher text and the starting key.
+When the `K1` has been found, it prints the result key.

 ## Conclusions